Search

 Interval scheduling

-The greedy insight is to sort intervals by end time, then greedily pick the earliest-ending interval that doesn't overlap with your last selection.
+If you've seen interval questions before you know the answer: sort intervals by end time, then greedily pick the earliest-ending interval that doesn't overlap with your last selection.
 This works because choosing the interval that finishes earliest leaves the most room for future intervals.

 Interval Scheduling: Select Max Non-Overlapping0246810A (0-3)B (1-4)C (2-4)D (3-7)E (4-7)F (7-10)SelectedSkipped